runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 `reload: true` is a poison pill in apps.
 Once you need it, you start needing it everywhere.
-There's still value in a cache even when you trust the cache so little that every request is sent to network like this results in, which is perhaps its own intersting blog post sometime to delve into, but suffice it to say wow.
-What a failure of expectations of a library.
+There's still value in a cache even when you trust the cache so little that every request is sent to network like this results in, which is perhaps its own intersting blog post sometime to delve into, but suffice it to say this greatly diminishes the value of using the library.

 These shortcomings are why the `query` and `queryRecord` methods on store **always** hit network.
 Without a cache-key for the request and a request cache using it there's no ability